aosousa/go-movielookup/README.md

 ### Usage

-Usage and examples shown are for usage on Windows operating systems.
-Replace `go-movielookup.exe` with `go-movielookup-linux` if running on a Linux distribution, or `go-movielookup-macos` if running on MacOS.

 ```
 go-movielookup.exe [-m | --movie | -s | --show | -h | --help | -v | --version]
 ```